textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Example list

-Less frequently needed are example lists, using the selector, ‘.example--text`.
-Example list styling looks like example text styling except list style types are changed to hyphens and positioned inside the list container, thus the need for a unique selector:
+Less frequently needed are example lists, and these have their own selector, `.example--list`.
+Example list styling looks like example text styling plus list style types are changed to circles and positioned inside the list container, thus the need for a unique selector:

 * item one
 * item two
 * etc
-{: style="font-color:#444; margin-left:0; padding:.5em 0 .5em .5em; border-left:4px solid #c3edfa; list-style:circle inside;"}
+{: style="color:#888; margin-left:0; padding:.5em 0 .5em .5em; border-left:4px solid #c3edfa; list-style:circle inside;"}

 As before, simply add the notation on a new line directly under  the list block: